 The comprehensive examination is a benchmark requirement of the PhD Program in Epidemiology.
-The purpose of this exam is to determine whether the student has achieved competencies in the fundamental elements of epidemiologic and biostatistical methods at a level sufficient to perform doctoral research and engage in the dissertation process.
+The purpose of this exam is to determine whether the student has achieved competencies in the fundamental elements of epidemiologic and biostatistical methods at a level sufficient to advance professionally in our field.
+Students are expected to demonstrate sufficient mastery of the overall foundations of epidemiologic science that they can successfully engage in the next phase of training, which is the dissertation process.
 Accordingly, the examination covers material from required core courses in epidemiology and biostatistics.
 It is comprised of a two-part written examination and an oral examination.